marcomistretta/DLA_labs/README.md

   <em>CNN Test Accuracy (ep/acc)</em>
 </p>

-Looking at the images, considering that I did't achieved convergence in the training process for lack of time, it can be observed that,  CNN does not always benefit from an increase in depth.
-In fact, **CNN-depth-5** performs better than **CNN-depth-10** and **CNN-depth-1**. **CNN-depth-10** **overfits** from epoch 15.
-Reducing learning rate would help CNN-depth-10 but this wasn't the objective of the ecercise.
+Looking at the images, considering that I didn't achieved convergence in the training process for lack of time, it can be observed that,  CNN does not always benefit from an increase in depth.
+In fact, **CNN-20-layers** train smoother and performs better than **CNN-56-layers**.

 ##### ResCNN Results
 **Legends:**